hashicorp/nomad/contributing/architecture-drainer.md

 ## Events

 The components combine into three high-level flow of events.
-The first is the flow of a newly draining node.
-The `NodeWatcher` gets the node from a blocking query.
+The first is the flow of a newly draining Node.
+The `NodeWatcher` gets the Node from a blocking query.
 It registers the job with the `JobWatcher`.
 The `JobWatcher` determines which allocations need draining.
 These are polled from the `Drain()` channel by `NodeDrainer` and written to raft via the `AllocUpdateDesiredTransition`